-Yet just because the label says “gluten-free,” doesn’t mean it’s healthy.
-So many of the gluten-free products sold in stores contain gluten, flour and food additives you don’t want your kids eating.
+Yet just because the label says “gluten free,” doesn’t mean it’s healthy.
+So many of the gluten free products sold in stores contain artificial ingredients, sweeteners and food dyes you don’t want your kids eating.

-If you’re going gluten-free, make sure your kids eat mostly whole foods that are gluten-free including fruits and vegetables, lean protein, healthy fats and gluten-free grains like oats and quinoa.
+If you’re going gluten free, make sure your kids eat mostly whole foods including fruits and vegetables, lean protein, healthy fats and gluten-free grains like oats and quinoa.